 - If your content is good, people will recommend it, bringing in more readers.
 Chances are, the same people will come back to your blog to read your next article.

-- Now your readership is growing.
-Each new post has a greater potential audience than the previous one because it borrows from the readership of past articles and pulls new readers from SERPs.
+- Each new post has a greater potential audience than the previous one because it borrows from the readership of past articles and pulls new readers from SERPs.

-- A new thing happens.
-Someone links to your content on their website.
-Now you’re getting backlinks, which are, arguably, the principal ranking factor.
+- You’re getting backlinks, which are one of the most important ranking factors.
 As a result, your content ranks higher on SERPs, thus bringing more visitors and building your authority on the topic (another important ranking factor).

 - As content gains links and ranks higher, it gets even more links, as more people are willing to link to a page with a higher ranking.